 Modern Slavery Act Statement

-The LendInvest group of companies takes its social responsibilities seriously and conducts its business with integrity.
-We are therefore committed to ensuring that slavery and human trafficking are not present in our business or within our supply chain.
+The LendInvest Group takes its social responsibilities seriously and conducts its business with integrity.
+We are committed to ensuring that slavery and human trafficking are not present in our business or within any part of our supply chain and we operate a zero-tolerance policy in this regard.

 We procure a wide range of goods and services from a variety of suppliers.
-Our supply chains currently include some of the following key activities:
+The majority of our material procurement is focussed on services, including but not limited to the following:

 - Introducers and brokers